geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 </li>

 <li>
-Start tomcat, either as a service or through the start scripts, and ensure that GeoServer is available at <a href='http://localhost:8080/geoserver/web/'>http://localhost:8080/geoserver/web/</a>
+Start Tomcat, either as a service or through the startup scripts, and ensure that GeoServer is available at <a href='http://localhost:8080/geoserver/web/'>http://localhost:8080/geoserver/web/</a>.
 </li>

 </ol>